-NOAA Fisheries conservation corps efforts are building a community of habitat restoration practitioners across the nation made up of veterans, young adults, and others.
-These programs recruit, train, mentor, and employ workers to implement habitat restoration projects in support of long-term coastal restoration.
+NOAA Fisheries conservation corps efforts are building a community of habitat restoration and science practitioners across the nation made up of veterans, young adults, and others.
+These programs recruit, train, mentor, and employ workers to implement habitat restoration projects, as well as science and monitoring.
+Corps members engage in our conservation work boosting fish populations, recovering threatened and endangered species, and supporting resilient coastal communities.

-Corps programs contribute to natural resource jobs and workforce development while restoring coastal habitat to support healthy fisheries, fishing communities, and trust resources.
-These efforts help sustain valuable fisheries habitat and provide participants with employable skills to support long-term coastal economies and restoration right where they live.
+Corps programs contribute to natural resource jobs and workforce development while restoring and studying coastal habitat to support healthy fisheries, fishing communities, and trust resources.
+These efforts help sustain valuable fisheries habitats and the species that depend on them.
+Corps members gain employable skills to support long-term coastal economies and restoration right where they live.

 NOAA Fisheries is committed to establishing and partnering with conservation and veteran corps in support of our vision to enhance ecosystem, community, and economic resiliency.
 Our four unique regional efforts—in the Gulf of Mexico, California, Washington, and Oregon—are a reflection of the wide range of habitats and species we work to protect, conserve, and restore.